Julius Evola: Modernity

-Other writings
+Journalism, correspondence and translations

 Evola contributed to Giuseppe Bottai's magazine Critica Fascista for a time.
 From 1934 to 1943 Evola was responsible for 'Diorama Filosofico', the cultural page of Il Regime Fascista, an influential radical fascist daily newspaper owned by Roberto Farinacci, the pro-Nazi mayor of Cremona.
 Evola used the page to publish international right-wing thinkers.
 Evola's writings on the page argued for imperialism; leading up to Mussolini's invasion of Ethiopia, Evola praised "the sacred valor of war".
 During the same period he contributed to the antisemite Giovanni Preziosi's magazine La vita italiana.

 Nicholas Goodrick-Clarke has written that Evola's 1945 essay "American 'Civilization'" described the United States as "the final stage of European decline into the 'interior formlessness' of vacuous individualism, conformity and vulgarity under the universal aegis of money-making."
 According to Goodrick-Clarke, Evola argued that the U.S. "mechanistic and rational philosophy of progress combined with a mundane horizon of prosperity to transform the world into an enormous suburban shopping mall."

 In the posthumously published collection of writings, Metaphysics of War, Evola, in line with the conservative revolutionary Ernst Jünger, explored the viewpoint that war could be a spiritually fulfilling experience.
 He proposed the necessity of a transcendental orientation in a warrior.

+Evola also maintained correspondence with a number of prominent European intellectuals across otherwise divergent philosophical and political milieus.
+His surviving letters to Benedetto Croce and Giovanni Gentile concern, among other matters, his early philosophical publications and attempts to find publishers for his work.
+In Germany he developed contacts with writers and thinkers associated with the Conservative Revolution, including the poet Gottfried Benn and political theorist Carl Schmitt.
+Benn published a favourable review of the German edition of Revolt Against the Modern World, while Evola's correspondence with Schmitt continued into the postwar period.

 Evola translated some works of Oswald Spengler and Ortega y Gasset to Italian.
+Other figures translated, edited or introduced in Italian editions under Evola's pen include René Guénon, Johann Jakob Bachofen, Gustav Meyrink, Otto Weininger and Ernst Jünger.
+Through this activity, together with his journalism and correspondence, he contributed to the Italian reception of several currents of European Traditionalist, conservative-revolutionary and esoteric thought.